 Customer and market research is fundamental in helping product marketers gain an invaluable understanding of the sphere in which they’re operating, and the people they’re targeting, whilst also gaining essential feedback to improve their product or service.

-A fundamental part of product marketing, customer and market research serves as the perfect opportunity for PMMs to see the world from the perspective of the consumer; responses are critical in gauging an understanding of:
+Customer and market research is a fundamental component of product marketing.
+It serves as the perfect opportunity for PMMs to see the world from the perspective of the consumer, and the responses gleaned from this process are critical in gauging an understanding of:

 - What you need to provide for your customer,